jamunjar-logo

 From a clinical perspective, metabolism is shaped by four broad levers: body composition, physical activity, diet-induced thermogenesis, and hormonal regulation.
 Resting metabolic rate is the largest share for most adults, but it is heavily influenced by fat-free mass.
 That means preserving muscle matters more than chasing temporary fat-burning tricks.

 Protein is especially useful here.
-Higher-protein diets increase thermogenesis and satiety compared with lower-protein diets, which can make it easier to preserve lean mass and control hunger during weight management.
-This is not a magic solution, but it is one reason clinicians often encourage adequate protein intake during weight-loss efforts.
+Higher-protein diets increase thermogenesis and satiety compared with lower-protein diets, which can make it easier to preserve lean mass and control hunger during weight management.5 This is not a magic solution, but it is one reason clinicians often encourage adequate protein intake during weight-loss efforts.
+Our guide on protein management for weight loss covers specific daily targets and food sources in more depth than is practical here.

 What Actually Helps After 30